duff2013/UartEvent/README.md

 <br>

 <b>Performance:</b><br>
 >The performance is on par with the Hardware Serial Class in the Teensduino core, with the biggest advantage is being able to send a data and move on very quickly.
-Sending a 5000 byte packet takes only ~260uS @24MHz to get throught the print statement code while this would take much longer using the standard Serial print..<br><br>
+Sending a 5000 byte packet takes only ~260uS @24MHz to get throught the print statement code while this would take much longer using the standard Serial print..<br>
 </ul>

 <b>Usage:</b><br>